Guy Maddin: Early life (1956–84)

-Guy Maddin was born in Winnipeg, Manitoba, Canada, to Herdis Maddin (a hairdresser) and Charles "Chas" Maddin (grain clerk and general manager of the Maroons, a Winnipeg hockey team).
+Guy Maddin was born on February 28, 1956, in Winnipeg, Manitoba, Canada, to Herdis Maddin (a hairdresser) and Charles "Chas" Maddin (grain clerk and general manager of the Maroons, a Winnipeg hockey team).
 Maddin has three older siblings: Ross (b.
 1944), Cameron (1946–63), and Janet (b.
 1949).
-Maddin attended Winnipeg public schools— the Greenway School (elementary school), General Wolfe (junior high school), and the Daniel McIntyre Collegiate Institute (high school).
+Maddin attended Winnipeg public schools: the Greenway School (elementary school), General Wolfe (junior high school), and the Daniel McIntyre Collegiate Institute (high school).
+In February 1963, his brother Cameron killed himself on the grave of his girlfriend, who had died in a car crash.

-Maddin's early life was marked by tragedy—in February 1963, his brother Cameron killed himself on the grave of his girlfriend, who had died in a car accident.
-Maddin studied economics at the University of Winnipeg, graduating in 1977 without a plan to become a filmmaker.
+Maddin studied economics at the University of Winnipeg, graduating in 1977.
 That same year, Maddin's father died suddenly after a stroke, and Maddin married Martha Jane Waugh.
 Their daughter, Jilian, was born in 1978, and Maddin and Waugh divorced in 1979.

 After graduating, Maddin held a variety of odd jobs, including bank manager, house painter, and photo archivist.
 Maddin began to take film classes at the University of Manitoba.
 There, Maddin met film professor Stephen Snyder, who held regular film screenings of titles from the school's film library at his home.
 Maddin attended, as did some early collaborators, including his friend John Boles Harvie, the future star of Maddin's first film, and filmmaker John Paizs.
 Maddin appeared as an actor in two of Paizs' short films, as a student in Oak, Ivy, and Other Dead Elms (1982) and as a transvestite, homicidal nurse in The International Style (1983).
 Maddin drew early inspiration from the films of John Paizs, as well as experimental shorts by Stephen Snyder.
 Other early influences included L'Age d'Or by Luis Buñuel (in collaboration with Salvador Dalí) and Eraserhead by David Lynch.
 Maddin has stated that these films, along with the work of Paizs and Snyder, "were movies that were primitive in many respects.
 They were low budget, they used nonactors or nonstars, they used atmospheres and ideas, and were unbelievably honest, frank, and, therefore, exciting to me.
 They made moviemaking seem possible to me."
 Maddin also met film professor George Toles, who became Maddin's cowriter on many of his future films.
 Maddin's core group of friends from this period, who played various roles in the production of his early film projects, were known as "the Drones" and included Harvie, Ian Handford, and Kyle McCulloch (now a writer for South Park).

 Maddin joined the Winnipeg Film Group around this time, and also became friends with producer Greg Klymkiw, with whom he began making a cable access television show, Survival (c.
 1985–87).
 Survival was a satirical talk show centred around, as its opening credits noted, how "we must survive the inevitable social/economic collapse and/or nuclear holocaust".
 The show became a cult hit in Winnipeg and excerpts were re-released on the compilation DVD Winnipeg Babysitter.
 Maddin plays a masked character on the show named "Concerned Citizen Stan".